iesnoth/rating-page/interactive-rating-component-main/README-template.md

   Gave all the buttons ids to hopefully fix the sizing problem (5 was the right size, but they were being squished as it went to one).
 Hopefully this will also give me more control on each individual button.
   Finished the placement of the buttons using display:flex and justify-content.
 It still looks a bit wider than the original, but the text is all the right place, so I don't know what else to do about that.
   I fixed all the numbers so they light up when hovered/clicked.
+  I realized the #text background had a gradient, so I fixed that up.
+P sure there's a color missing from the style guide.

 ### Built with